reflex-dev/reflex-web/docs/wrapping-react/wrapping-react.md

 We also have a var `color` which is the current color of the color picker.

-Since this componnent has interaction we must specify any event triggers that the component takes.
+Since this component has interaction we must specify any event triggers that the component takes.
 The color picker has a single trigger `on_change` to specify when the color changes.
 This trigger takes in a single argument `color` which is the new color.
+Here `super().get_event_triggers()` is used to get the default event triggers for all components.

 ```python exec